Shoreline Management Plans

 The Plans have been subject to peer review and public consultation.
 Coastal Groups then agreed the Plans, which were also approved by local council cabinets before they were signed off by the Welsh Government.

-Shoreline Management Plans aren’t statutory documents, but the Welsh Government want to see them considered both in local decision-making and strategic planning, such as Local Development Plans and Local Flood Risk Management Strategies.
+Shoreline Management Plans aren’t statutory documents, but the Welsh Government want to see them considered both in local decision-making and strategic planning, such as Local Development Plans and Local Flood Risk Management Strategies produced by local authorities.

 Choice of Shoreline Management Plan policy